SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListAgent/SaveAllFromListDefinition.md

 Save all list items for the specified list defintion

-**Parameters:**
+## Parameters

- - **udListDefinitionId** The id of the list definition, indicating which list to save the items to.
+* **udListDefinitionId** The id of the list definition, indicating which list to save the items to.
 Negative numbers indicate TableNumber value instead of UDListDefId. e.g. -64 = category.
- - **items** The list items
+* **items** The list items

 **Returns:** NSListItemEntity[]